bgoonz/docs-collection/github/github/setting-up-and-managing-your-github-user-account/managing-email-preferences/setting-your-commit-email-address.md

 ---
 title: Setting your commit email address
-intro: 'You can set the email address that is used to author commits on {% data variables.product.product_name %} and on your computer.'
+intro: "You can set the email address that is used to author commits on {% data variables.product.product_name %} and on your computer."
 redirect_from:
   - /articles/keeping-your-email-address-private/
   - /articles/setting-your-commit-email-address-on-github/